News | 19 May 2025

 🐎 Examples:

-✅ Sophie and her pony, Bluebell, came 1st in a Novice race together – they can now move up to Intermediate.
+✅ Sophie and her pony, Bluebell, came 1st in a Novice race together – they must now move up to Intermediate.

-✅ Jake has won an Open race before on another pony, but is riding a new pony with no wins – they can enter Intermediate if they haven’t won together.
+✅ Jake has won an Open race before on another pony, but is riding a new pony who has never raced before – they can enter Intermediate.

 🔴 OPEN